arjun-menon/alteza/readme.md

 (Note: this is written in the spirit of [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).)

+### Key Ideas:

+1. Recursively go through all directories.
+2. At each directory (descending downward), execute an `__init__.py` file, if one is present.
+Absorb its `__all__` dict, in a collated `env` dict.
+3. Process all `.md` and `.html` files with `pypage`.
+Pass the `env` dict to Pypage.
+   1. Pypage is called on the "leaf nodes" (innermost files) first, and then upwards.
+   2. Thus, the `.md` and `.html` files in the parent directory receives a list of objects representing the processed results of all its subdirectories.
+(And, this is repeated, recursively upwards).
+4. Resultant HTML output is copied to the output directory (and non-HTML output symlinked there).

+In more detail:

 1. The directory structure is generally mirrored in the generated site.

 2. By default, nothing is copied/published to the generated site.